mergeweb/docs/_posts/2018-03-12-css-standards-framework.md

 ```

 Now, in most cases, this is good to go, but in one spot, you have a small line of disclaimer text you want to show right under the button.
-You wonder if you should create a modifier on the button class like `.btn--discalimer-under` or something like that, but that seems silly, its only one spot!
+You wonder if you should create a modifier for the button class like `.btn--discalimer-under` or something like that, but that seems silly, its only one spot!
 This would be a good place to do use Bootstrap's `mb-0` class to remove the margin on the bottom of the button.

 ```html